hellerdejanuar/simple_shell/README.md

 # How to use it

+# Interactive mode.
-After running the program the user is presented with a prompt reading '$ ' and the interface waits for the user to input some commands.
+After running the program the user is presented with a prompt reading "$ " and the interface waits for the user to input some commands.
 The command is divided in tokens separated by spaces, each token serves a different purpose.
 The first token is for the name of the program, the options here are:
-      Writing the name of an installed program (ls), present in some of directories defined in the PATH environment variable.
+      >Writing the name of an installed program (ls), present in some of directories defined in the PATH environment variable.
-      Specifying the full path of an excutable located in any directory of the system, startign with a '/' Typing one of the built in commands
+      >Specifying the full path of an excutable located in any directory of the system, startign with a '/'
+      >Typing one of the built in commands.

 Press enter to search for the program and try to run it.
-If the name token doesnt meet any of condition cited above, it will print a "not found" error.
+If the name token doesnt meet any of condition mentioned above, it will print a ":Command not found" message.
 (when no text is typed it will print a new prompt with no message and wait for input, as if nothing happened)

+The program works mostly inside a loop, so it will be able to be used any wanted times.

 To exit the **simple_shell** you can terminate it with `Ctrl+C` like any other program.